SMAPPNYU/smappdragon/README.md

 ##base_collection

-this is the base class for all collection objects. methods taht all collection objects use are found here. this is actually the most important class.
+this is the base class for all collection objects. methods that all collection objects use are found here. this is actually the most important class.

 ##top_entities